cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

 ```

 {% note danger Make sure `.should()` is safe %}
 When using a callback function with {% url `.should()` should %}, be sure that the entire function can be executed multiple times without side effects.
-Cypress applies its retry logic to these functions: if there's a failure, it will repeatedly rerun the assertions until the timeout is reached.
+Cypress applies its {% url "retry" retry-ability %} logic to these functions: if there's a failure, it will repeatedly rerun the assertions until the timeout is reached.
 That means your code should be retry-safe.
 The technical term for this means your code must be **idempotent**.
 {% endnote %}

 # Timeouts